 Depending on how close or far some elements are to one another, we naturally assume a correlation.
 Being mindful of the distance we add or remove within our content can add to the legibility and understanding of the design.

-The value of layout design for Tableau dashboards
+The value of dashboard layout design for Tableau projects

 Now that we explored the Figma environment and its different tools for better layout design, how does this translate to designing dashboards in Tableau?
 There are various reasons why sketching a dashboard before engineering is beneficial.
 Above all things, it will save you time and effort and can make planning and strategizing a lot more efficient.